powa-team/powa/docs/architecture.rst

 The monitored server(s) are called the **remote server**, and you can setup as many as you want.

+The drawbacks mentioned in the local mode don't exist anymore:

+  - there is no overhead on the monitored nodes for either storing or accessing the metrics
+  - you can monitor a physical replication hot-standby server, even though it's read only

 Metrics on all the **remote servers** are collected using a new dedicated
 daemon: **powa-collector**.
 It replaces the **background worker**, which means that restarting postgres is not necessary anymore to start collecting metric on